Not a Gift Guide 2018

 |December 30, 2018||Posted by Melinda under Uncategorized|

-Did you think I could really let the new year slip by without my annual “definitely not a gift guide” posts?
+Did you think I could really let the new year slip by without my annual “definitely not a gift guide” post?
 For those of you that indulged in copious amounts of eggnog and don’t remember what the point of these posts are, this is about items that came into my life this year that bring me absolute unqualified joy when I use them.

 It’s an exercise in me giving thanks rather than putting together a list of crap I think you or I might like.
 These are not the sexiest things on the planet.
 Neither are they the most trendy, cool, gadgets of the year.
 These are the silent work horses in my life that bring me joy every single time I use them.